Export content to HTML | CS6 & CS5.5

 Determines whether only the selected items or the entire document is exported.
 If a text frame is selected, the entire story—including overset text—is exported.

-If Document is selected, all page items from all spreads are exported, except for master page items that have not been overridden and page items on invisible layers.
+If Document is selected, all page items from all spreads are exported, except for parent page items that have not been overridden and page items on invisible layers.
 XML tags and generated indexes and tables of contents are also ignored.

 Content Order / Ordering